Last Updated: February 22, 2023, by: Greca Fotopoulos

 Brown or Natural Blond – Where homeowners are looking to make color and design statements elsewhere in their rooms (say furnishings or walls) the move is towards more traditional wood floors and that means brown or or very light natural blonde colored wood flooring.

-Take a look at our home flooring trend predictions for 2018, including hardwood flooring
+Take a look at our home flooring trend predictions, including hardwood flooring